At BonneGueule, we answer all your questions.

 And brown is not a basic color for a blazer .
 We imagine it more in a shade of blue or gray.

-2. A piece that strong?
+2. A piece as strong as that?

 Let us now try to put the apparent complexity of this garment into perspective.
 To do this, three points come to mind: